Silu00/sp500-sql-dashboard/README.md

 #SP500 SQL Dashboard

-This simple project presents a SQL based dashboard for analyzing historical SP500 Futures daily data using database PostgreSQL.
+This simple project presents a SQL and Python based dashboard for analyzing historical SP500 Futures daily data using database PostgreSQL and Python.
 The dataset includes daily closing prices and percentage changes, allowing for various time-series analyses.

 SQL queries: